 - Specify that potential land use regulatory incentives to promote affordable housing within new development shall target income levels at or below 80% AMI.
 This includes the "low" (80% AMI), "very low" (50% AMI), and "extremely low" (30% AMI) income levels as defined in the Housing Element.
 Previously, this policy specifically targeted only the "very low" and "extremely low" income levels, so the proposed change would add the "low" income level.
 See Housing Element Policies 1.1.5 and 1.2.8. - Adds impact fee and mobility fee assistance as potential incentives that the County could offer for the development of affordable housing.
 The Comprehensive Plan previously identified impact fee assistance as a potential incentive, and the County had an impact fee assistance program for affordable housing, however, this program was discontinued due to budgetary and other policy considerations.
 Changes to the County's impact fee and mobility fee ordinances would be necessary to implement this incentive.
-See Housing Element Policy 1.2.2. - Adds policy to recognize that Alachua County offers density bonuses for developments proposed under Florida's Live Local Act.
-See Housing Element Policy 1.2.10.
+See Housing Element Policy 1.2.2.

-Establishes a definition of Inclusionary Housing in the Housing Element.
+- Adds policy to recognize that Alachua County offers density bonuses for developments proposed under Florida's Live Local Act.
+See Housing Element Policy 1.2.10. - Establishes a definition of Inclusionary Housing and revises the definition of Affordable Housing consistent with Florida Statutes Section 420.0004.
 See Housing Element definitions.